 and equine) to teach equine facilitated experiential learning process

-work to therapists learning practice of equine facilitated
+work learning practice of equine facilitated

-psychotherapy (EFP) and educators learning teaching of equine
+program (EFP) and educators learning teaching of equine

 facilitated experiential learning.